catherinezucker/gows/README.md

 There is a Makefile included for building and running a simple server.
 To run a server:
 1. Clone the repository to `{GOPATH}/github.com/robcarney/`
 2. Edit the `conf/config.json` file.
-Choose a directory to serve and appreoriate ports to use.
+Choose a directory to serve and approriate ports to use.
 You can also add or remove workers.
 3. Run `make run` on the command line to run the default configurations.
 4. Navigate to `http://localhost:{PORT}/{RELATIVE FILE PATH}` to view a file in the browser.